Time module fails to identify timezone correctly

 I believe that the current behavior is much better because it ensures you are using an exact concept as opposed to something that is time of year/locality dependent.
 If you want UTC time - then ensure you have UTC time with either Time.utc or friends.

-Updated by UmkaDK (Dmytro Konstantinov) 7 months ago
+Updated by UmkaDK (Dmytro Konstantinov) about 1 year ago

 Thanks for such a good explanation John!
 What you said makes perfect sense so I'm happy to close this as "invalid", or whatever is the most appropriate status.
 Unfortunately, I don't seem to be able to update the Status on this ticket.